-This Italian town, hidden away in the dramatic Dolomites, offers great skiing and boarding for all abilities, but it's off the slopes that the appeal of Cortina d'Ampezzo really ramps up a notch - we're talking fabulous spa resort hotels and a top-notch food scene.
+This Italian town, hidden away in the dramatic Dolomites, offers great skiing and boarding for all abilities, but it's off the slopes that the appeal of Cortina d'Ampezzo really ramps up a notch - we're talking fabulous hotels like the Rosapetra Spa Resort and a top-notch food scene.

 As the evening closes in, you can sit on your hotel balcony, sipping an authentic Aperol Spritz and watching the snow capped mountains glow soft pink as the sun sets over them.

 Afterwards, treat your love to a slap up meal in Cortina's Michelin star Ristorante Tivoli.

 The cherry on the cake?
 The chance to surprise them with a stargazing excursion to the nearby observatory, Osservatorio Astronomico Col Drusciè "Helmut Ullrich".
 Amazing.

 Okay so the Ibiza of the Alps isn't the most obviously romantic destination, but if you're a couple that likes to party then you're almost guaranteed to have fun in Ischgl.